Kettering: Rugby

 Kettering is home to Kettering Rugby Football Club (KRFC), located in Waverley Road on the eastern side of the town.
 After a period of playing under Uppingham Public School Rules the club formally adopted RFU rules in 1875 and became a significant participant in both the local community and the fast-developing Rugby scene in the East Midlands.
 In the early days games were played on a number of sites including farmers' fields and council-owned grounds.
 It was during this period, prior to adopting a home of their own, that the club developed its high profile in the town.

 Other

 A short-lived greyhound racing track was opened on 4 July 1930 and raced on Friday evenings.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 It is not known how long the track traded.

+The annual Kettering Half Marathon and 5K was first held on 9 March 2025.
+It was organised by RunThrough in partnership with Kettering Town Council and is licensed through RunBritain/UK Athletics.